continuing to collate, and develop article

 |An Alien 3 Publicity still revealing a man in a suit|

-m) Design Improvements
+l) Design Improvements

 Someone along the line quoted Gillis and Woodruff as saying that they were improving Giger's work rather than properly conveying that they were improving what had been done before to look more like Giger's work in his own original art.

-n) A bad taste in Giger's mouth
+m) A bad taste in Giger's mouth

 This whole affair created a foul taste in Giger's mouth when coming to think about his dealing with 20th Century Fox.
-It was what they would have put if he hadn't been hired at all.

 There was no Alien 3 design by HR Giger, but instead Alien Effects by Alec Gillis and Tom Woodruff Jr, as if Giger hadn't been involved at all.
 Gillis and Woodruff found themselves stepping into the role of Giger's competition.